When 14 documented graphic modes become 56 graphic mode

 3POKE 623,192

 What do these additional graphics modes look like?
-The programme initially proposed in Paul Chabot's article provides a visual answer to this question.
+The program initially proposed in Paul Chabot's article provides a visual answer to this question.
 Some modes are usable, others hardly at all, but they're all worth exploring.

 For the video: Altirra emulator, Atari 1200XL, NTSC, 1982 OS rev. A, Atari BASIC Rev C. cartridge.